-Non-residential students, non-traditional single students, and married students are not required to choose a Meal Plan; however, they may select a Meal Plan if they wish.
+The Meal Plan chosen by the student applies exclusively to the individual student.
+Meal Plan meals cannot be shared with or given to other people, effective with the Spring 2020 semester.
+Non-residential students, non-traditional single students, and married students are not required to choose a Meal Plan; however, they may purchase a Meal Plan if they wish.